 Yes, The Jungle pretty much focuses on one character – Jurgis Rudkus – but Jurgis is also, in a sense, Everyman.
 As Everyman, pretty much every horrible thing that can happen to a guy in Packingtown happens to Jurgis.
 Laid off?
 Check.
 Injured on the job?
 Check.
 Wife raped?
 Check.
 Reduced to begging?
 Check.
 Young brother-in-law eaten by rats?
 Check.
 (We just can't get over that last one.)
 Every chapter in this book is incredibly eventful because Upton Sinclair is trying to jam in details about all the (many, many) horrible things that go on in Packingtown.
 With so many details about chemical sores in the pickling rooms and diseased hogs in the sausage, there is little space left over to consider the psychology of the characters in any real depth.
 All the characters in this book come across as types rather than as individual people.

 Jurgis Rudkus is a young, strong guy from Lithuania, in Eastern Europe.
 He comes from a peasant family that has had special permission to live on the land of a local lord for generations.
 He has lots of traditional values – he believes that he should earn money to provide for his future wife, Ona, and their children to come.
 He also wants his children to become educated men and women; he believes in leaving the next generation better off than he has been.
 Where can Jurgis fulfill his wish for a new, better life?
 Why, in the United States, of course!
-Following the promise of the American Dream, Jurgis travels to the US with his grandfather, his fiancée, and his fiancée's family so that they can all become rich and happy.
+Following the promise of the American Dream, Jurgis travels to the US with his father, his fiancée, and his fiancée's family so that they can all become rich and happy.